ganrad/openai-api-router/README.md

 **Unified Management Plane** | All | API Gateway provides a unified management plane for a) Sharing AI Service deployment endpoints among multiple AI Applications and b) Tracking AI Service API metrics such as throughput and latency for each AI Application.
 The gateway is *AI Application Aware* meaning Azure AI Service endpoints can be configured separately for each *AI Application*.
 This not only allows AI service deployments to be shared among multiple AI Applications but also facilitates metrics collection and request routing for each specific AI use case.
 **Intelligent Traffic Routing** | Azure OpenAI Service | The API Gateway can be configured with multiple Azure AI Service deployment URI's (a.k.a backend endpoints).
 When a backend endpoint is busy/throttled (returns http status code 429), the gateway will function as a *circuit-breaker* and automatically switch to the next configured endpoint in its backend priority list.
 In addition, the gateway will also keep track of throttled endpoints and will not direct any traffic to them until they are available again.
 **Semantic Caching** | Azure OpenAI Service | This feature is seamlessly integrated into API Gateway and can be used to cache OpenAI Service prompts and responses.
 Cache hits are evaluated based on semantic similarity and the configured algorithm.
 With semantic caching, runtime performance of LLM/AI applications can be improved by up to 40%.
 This solution leverages the vectorization and semantic search features supported by the widely popular *PostgreSQL* open source database.
+**Conversational State Management** | Azure OpenAI Service (Chat Completion API only) | AI Chatbots must maintain context during end user sessions so they can reference previous user inputs, ensuring coherent and contextually relevant conversations.
+This feature manages the conversational state and can effortlessly scale to support anywhere from 10 to hundreds of concurrent user sessions for multiple AI applications simultaneously.
+Additionally, it can function independently or in tandem with the *Semantic Caching* feature to enhance performance.
 **Prompt Persistence** | Azure OpenAI Service | This optional feature can be used to persist OpenAI Service *Prompts* (inputs) and *Completions* (responses) in a relational database table.
 With this feature, customers can analyze prompts and accordingly adjust the similarity distance for the chosen vector search algorithm to maximize performance (increase throughput).
 This feature can also be used to introspect the prompt and completion tokens associated with a particular API request (Request ID) and troubleshoot content filteration issues quickly.
 The gateway currently supports PostgreSQL database as the persistence provider.
 **Traffic Splitting** | All | The Gateway provides the flexibility to split AI application traffic between multiple Azure AI Service deployment endpoints.
 In the case of Azure OpenAI Service, the AI application traffic can be split among multiple *Paygo* (tokens per minute) and *Provisioned Throughput Unit* (reserved capacity) model deployments.
 **Dynamic Server Configuration** | All | The gateway exposes a separate reconfig (/reconfig) endpoint to allow dynamic reconfiguration of backend endpoints.
 Backend endpoints can be reconfigured anytime even when the server is running thereby limiting AI application downtime.